brightin/pottery/README.md

 ## Credits

-Thanks to @skuro for coming up with the name of this project!
+Thanks to [Carlo Sciolla](https://github.com/skuro) for coming up with the name of this project!

 ## License